ivandfx/DFXWinTweaks/README.md

 - Typing letters instead of numbers leads to an instant crash - **Will be fixed later**

 ## Other languages
-DFX Tweaker is available in these languages:
+Since version 1.6, DFX Tweaker is available in these languages:
 - Spanish
 - English

-Since version 1.6, DFX Tweaker has multiple languages.
-Older releases are only in Spanish.

 ## Why DFX Tweaker?
 Because I needed a tool to disable Windows Update and Defender, and I came across AikonCWD W10 Script, a small tool that did what I wanted with some other options.